Skip navigation

 • STL Catcher #40

-Willson Contreras was removed from Saturday night’s game against the Twins after being hit on the hand by a pitch.
+Willson Contreras left Tuesday’s game against the Pirates after being hit by a pitch on the left wrist.